rimamehr/UFOs/README.md

   <img src="/images/filter_by_date.png">
   </p>

-### Here is a snapshot of how we can clear our previous selection use the clear filter button and then filtering the data by a new search parameter of state.
+### Here is a snapshot of how we can clear our previous selection using the clear filter button and then filtering the data by a new search parameter of state.
 <p align="left">
   <img src="/images/filter_by_state.png">
   </p>

 ### In this screenshot you can see how the user can filter that data using multiple criterias.
-You someone wanted to narrow their search to a very specific event, they could easily do that by entering multiple filters.
+If someone wanted to narrow their search to a very specific event, they could easily do that by entering multiple filters.
   <p align="left">
   <img src="/images/multi_filter.png">
   </p>